 Paris is a city that I’m deeply fond of in Europe.
 It vies with Rome for being the capital of romance (personally I’m with Paris on this one), and, like Rome, has much to offer the visitor.

 In today’s post I’m sharing with you some of my favourite bits of Paris.
 Much like Rome, Paris is a well visited city, so you’ll rarely be alone.
 However, there are myriad areas to get lost in, and its appeal year round means you can skip the crowds if you don’t mind risking the weather.
 Now, on to my Parisian highlights!

 On my visits to Paris I’ve always stayed in a hotel, usually as a result of accumulating far too many Marriott points from a long lost corporate lifestyle.
-These days though, I’d either be considering a hostel, or the flexibility of an apartment.
-If the latter sounds good to you, check out the apartments on offer from All-Paris-Apartments.com
+If that sounds like your sort of thing, check out Agoda.com's listing for Paris.
+Alternatively, there are loads of great apartment or hostel options to choose from to suit your travel style!

 Notre Dame Cathedral

 I’m a huge fan of the gothic style of architecture on Cathedrals, and you don’t get much more gothic than the Notre Dame de Paris.
 Famous for her flying buttresses, and for being the home of the Hunchback, Notre Dame is truly a sight to behold.

 She is beautifully situated on one of the islands on the River Seine, which means there are plenty of opportunities for wonderful photographs.
 You can also go into the Cathedral, free of charge, from where you can climb up the 387 steps to the top of the tower, or descend into the Crypt, although these activities do incur a fee.